-The Made in Hawaii Film Festival showcases the best of Hawaii-made independent films over a weekend-long festival at the historic Hilo Palace Theater in downtown Hilo on Hawaii Island, with a "Sneak Peek" preview evening in Kona at the Aloha Theatre.
+Running from 2018 through 2022, the Made in Hawaii Film Festival showcased the best of Hawaii-made independent films over a weekend-long festival at the historic Hilo Palace Theater in downtown Hilo on Hawaii Island, with a "Sneak Peek" preview evening in Kona at the Aloha Theatre.

-Our mission is to spotlight cinema being made in and about the Hawaiian islands in an effort to support Hawaii’s independent arts, foster community engagement, and perpetuate the importance of Hawaiian culture on and off the screen.
+Though the festival shut its doors in 2023, it still holds true to its mission of spotlighting the cinema being made in and about the Hawaiian islands in an effort to support Hawaii’s independent arts, foster community engagement, and perpetuate the importance of Hawaii's culture on and off the screen.

 Co-founder and Executive Director Zoe Eisenberg is a Hawaii island-based film and performing arts producer.
 She has written and produced several award-winning feature, short and documentary films within the state of Hawaii.
 Most recently, she co-founded the Hilo-based performing arts and talent company Aerial Arts Hawaii.
 She is passionate about supporting the growing independent film and performance art scene in Hawaii.

 Co-founder and Technical Director Phillips is a Hawaii-based filmmaker and film festival coordinator.
 He has worked with the Hawaii International Film Festival, Chicago International Film Festival, Palm Springs International Film Festival, Seattle International Film Festival, and post-production house Deluxe New York.
 As the co-founder of Hawaii-based production company Larkin Pictures, Phillips has been making films in Hawaii since 2012.
 He is currently the Executive Director of the Hilo Palace Theater, MIHFF's beloved home venue.